Denis-7242/medicine_reminder-app/README.md

 ## 🚨 Known Limitations

 - Currently supports "Daily" frequency (Weekly and As Needed are stored but not fully implemented)
-- No cloud backup (all data is local)
+- No cloud backup (all data is local using hive)
 - No medicine inventory tracking
 - No refill reminders